Medicine Overview of Atarp Tablet

 In Depth Information on Atarp Tablet

-It decreases the risk of heart disease and helps prevent strokes and heart attacks.
+It also reduces the risk of heart attack and stroke.

-- In general, Atarp 40 mg Tablet is safe.
-However, some people may develop digestive problems like diarrhoea, gas.
+In general, Atarp 40 mg Tablet is safe.
+It may cause diarrhoea, gas or an upset stomach.
 If any of these happen to you, take it with food.

 Atarp Tablet related warnings